 We use timestamps to show you the graphs.
 We store this data because we want to be able to show the information of previous days as well.

 We collect and store user agents for a maximum of 90 days

 We detect and exclude bots and spiders based on the User Agent.
 We don’t believe this data is useful for any other function, but we keep it in our logs (not database) for 90 days.
 When an incoming request fails for some reason we store the request body in our logs.
 After 90 days the logs are deleted including the user agents.
-We don’t use User Agents for fingerprinting, but only for showing the OS, device, and browser version
+We don’t use User Agents for fingerprinting, rather only for showing the OS, device, and browser version.

 We partly collect and partly store URL’s

 Too much information in the URL can be confusing and can make your stats messy.
 So we only collect and store the first part of the URL.
 If an URL looks like this

 https://example.com/index.html.
 Also known as the protocol, hostname, and pathname.

 We collect and partly store referrer’s

 Referrers answer the question “Where did the visitor come from?”.
 We have two ways of checking the source of a user that visited your website.

 First of all; With most requests, browsers send the URL of the previous website as a referrer.
 Second; website owners can add a URL param (